fuhgeiu/tic-tac-toe/README.md

 GUIDE
 -

-CONSOLE

-  Run console version, no pakage or targets
+-CONSOLE    /Run console version, no pakage or targets

   - to run console version (just files, use compiler of ur choice) download these files